Elastodynamic cloaking and field enhancement for soft spheres: Kohn's transform for non singular elastic cloaks

-This geometric transform maps, in a one-to-one smooth way, a sphere $0\leq r\leq\eta r_1$ of radius $\eta r_1$ onto the sphere $0\leq r\leq r_1$ and the shell $\eta r_1\leq r'\leq r_2$, onto the shell $r_1\leq r'\leq r_2$, see Figure \ref{3d_cloak_sphere_elastic1}.
+which was first introduced in the context of cloaking in the conductivity equation \cite{kohn2}, where $ \theta'=\theta \; , \; \phi'=\phi $.
+This geometric transform maps, in a one-to-one smooth way, a sphere $0\leq r\leq\eta r_1$ of radius $\eta r_1$ onto the sphere $0\leq r\leq r_1$ and the shell $\eta r_1\leq r'\leq r_2$, onto the shell $r_1\leq r'\leq r_2$, as illustrated in Figure \ref{3d_cloak_sphere_elastic1}-(A) and Figure \ref{3d_cloak_sphere_elastic1}-(B).
 In the cylindrical case, design of transformation-based Cosserat elastic cloaks has been first discussed in \cite{brunapl} , where it only involved a tensor $\C'$ with $8$ non-vanishing coefficients.
 In the present spherical case, we need to consider a tensor $\C'$ with $21$ non-vanishing coefficients \cite{diatta-guenneauAPL2014}.
 Moreover, the displacement field has three components in our case.